 This document discusses the four types of connections you may already have in your network.

 Benefits of Networking

-- Opportunities to cultivate relationships that can provide invaluable information and advice for your career development
+- Opportunities to build relationships that can provide invaluable information and advice for your career development

-Ask yourself, “what skills and qualifications are potential employers looking for?”, and use your answers to better understand where you will excel in the market.
+Ask yourself, “What skills and qualifications are employers looking for?”, and use your answer to better understand where you can excel in the market.

 Some great ways to conduct your research:

 - Search online materials for new developments in your industry